Big C

-Big C, operated by Big C Supercenter Public Company Limited under Big C Retail Corporation Public Company Limited, is a supermarket retailer headquartered in Bangkok, Thailand.
+Big C, operated by Big C Supercenter Public Company Limited under Big C Retail Corporation Public Company Limited, is a grocery and general merchandising retailer headquartered in Bangkok, Thailand.
 In 2016, Big C was Thailand's second-largest hypermarket operator after Lotus's.
 It has operations in five countries, namely Thailand, Laos, Cambodia, Vietnam and Hong Kong.

 The company was founded by Central Group in 1993 and the first Big C opened on Chaengwattana Road in Bangkok in 1994.
 As of 2019 Big C operates 153 hypermarkets, 63 Big C markets, and 1,018 Mini Big C stores.

 History

 Beginning

 Big C Supercenter Ratchadamri in the Pathum Wan District of Bangkok.

 Central Group opened the Central Superstore at the Wong Sawang intersection in 1993 as a Central Department Store subsidiary.
 It began selling groceries from Central Supermarket and private label clothing from Central Department Store and Central Trading, under the self-service store concept.

 The Big C brand was first launched on 15 January 1994, the name being an abbreviation of "Big Central".
 The name has since been modified to have a different meaning.
 That of 'Big' meaning 'a large area with various services and facilities for customers and also covers a wide variety of products that Big C selects to sell to meet all customers' needs'; whilst the 'C' means customers who have always supported Big C well'.

 The first Big C store was opened on Chaengwattana Road in Bangkok.